 - i.
 Be delivered in accordance with the most up to date WSCC EV Charging Strategy; - ii.
-Demonstrate the site is appropriately located to meet an identifiable need and/ or l locational gap in provision;
+Demonstrate the site is appropriately located to meet an identifiable need and/ or locational gap in provision;

-Outside the defined built up area boundary,- in addition to criteria i and ii above, sites that are part of existing development / locations with existing development and facilities will be viewed more favourably over undeveloped greenfield sites;
+Outside the defined built up area boundary, in addition to criteria i and ii above, sites that are part of existing development will be viewed more favourably over undeveloped greenfield sites;

-Any necessary ancillary uses for customers must be small scale to serve a functional need;
+Any necessary ancillary uses for customers must be small scale to serve a functional need: